-NOTE: As of January of 2020 - the ENGC has suspended the Tarp Program.
+NOTE: As of January of 2020 - the ENGC has suspended the Trap Program.

-If you would like to volunteer to run the ENGC Trap Program, please contact an EBGC Board Member.
+If you would like to volunteer to run the ENGC Trap Program, please contact an ENGC Board Member.

 Trap Shooting was originally developed as a way to practice for bird shooting, and did at one time use live birds, pigeons, as targets.
 Later glass balls and eventually clay targets, or clay pigeons, came into use.

 Today’s 3 most common shotgun shooting sports include trap, sporting clays, and skeet.
 Eastern Nebraska Gun Club currently offers trap shooting throughout the shooting season, typically on Thursday and Saturday mornings.

 Trap shooting is a shotgun shooting sport were as many as 5 shooters line up and, one at a time, shoot at flying clay targets mechanically launched on command (at varying angles) from the “traphouse” in front of them.
 Some targets, singles, are thrown from a distance of 16 yards from the shooter, however in the handicap event that yardage is increased, from 18 yards up to 27 yards, depending on the shooter’s ability.
 The third event in a trap shooting program is the doubles event, where 2 targets are launched at the same time and the shooter tries to break both targets with 2 shots before the target reaches the ground.
 A very fast paced and fun event.